Most Affordable Rental Markets in America for 2020

 About Bryan Dornan

 Bryan Dornan is a financial journalist and currently serves as Chief Editor of RefiGuide.org.
-Bryan has worked as a mortgage loan officer in the industry for over 20 years and has a wealth of experience in providing mortgage clients with the highest level of service in the industry.
+Bryan has founded several mortgage and marketing companies and has worked as a loan officer and mortgage broker in the industry for over 25 years and has a wealth of experience in providing mortgage clients with the highest level of service in the industry.
 Bryan's continual focus is to promote affordable home-ownership to consumers like you across the United States.
 He also writes for RealtyTimes, Patch, Buzzfeed, Medium and other national publications.
-Find him on Twitter, Muckrack, Linkedin and ActiveRain.
+Find him on Twitter, Muckrack, and Linkedin